DawidHamryszczak/DawidHamryszczak/README.md

 # 💫 About Me:
-🔭 I’m currently working on my own mobile apps.<br>🌱 I’m currently learning Flutter and Firebase<br>💬 Let's talk about programming, flutter and mobile apps.<br>⚡ Fun fact: I working on my app "MeetUp" and I think it will become a very recognizable application
+🔭 I’m cybersecurity student.<br>🌱 I’m currently learning C++<br>💬 Let's talk about programming.<br>⚡ Fun fact: I have a good idea about mobile app and I will show it all world!.

 ## 🌐 Socials: